Physics4Kids.comThermodynamics & Heat

 Making Heat

 Heat is the thermal energy transported from one system to another because of a temperature difference.
 The transfer of that energy stops when the temperature balances out in the entire environment.
 Scientists use the unit of a calorie to measure heat.
 You might be saying, "I've heard of calories.
 Are those like the ones in food?"
 The answer is "Yes."
 One calorie is measured as the amount of energy needed to raise the temperature of one gram of water, one degree Celsius.
-When you are burning calories you are actually using the energy stored in your food.
+When you “burn” food (this happens VERY slowly in your body), you release energy.Specific Heat Capacity

 There is also something totally important called specific heat capacity.
-Remember that we just talked about one calorie?
-Specific heat works the same way.
-It is the amount of energy required to raise the temperature of one gram of substance one degree Celsius.
-So the specific heat capacity for water is one.
+It is the amount of energy required to raise the temperature of one gram of a substance by one degree Celsius.
+The specific heat capacity for water is one.
 As we said, heat is a form of thermal energy.
 Because it's energy, scientists also use the units of Joules to measure the energy.
 One calorie equals 4.186 Joules which also equals 4.186 Watts seconds (Ws).
-Does that mean you can measure the amount of energy you make in you body in terms of an electric value (Watts)?
-Yes, your energy can be converted into electrical work.
+Does that mean you can measure the amount of energy you make in your body in one second and express that in terms of an electric value (Watts)?
+Yes, the rate at which energy is created or used in your body can be expressed as electrical power.

 - Overview